djkaty/Il2CppInspector/README.md

   --version                   Display version information.
 ```

+#### File format considerations

-For Apple Universal Binaries and APKs with binaries for multiple architectures, multiple output files will be generated, with each filename besides the first suffixed by the index of the image in the binary.
+**Apple Universal Binaries and APKs/XAPKs with binaries for multiple architectures**: multiple output files will be generated, with each filename besides the first suffixed by the index of the image in the binary.
 Unsupported images will be skipped.

-For IPA packages, the executable must be decrypted first.
+**IPA packages**: the executable must be decrypted first.
 Encrypted executable binaries are not supported.

-For split APK packages, specify a list of APK files with a space between each filename.
+**Split APK packages**: specify a list of APK files with a space between each filename.

+**ELF binaries created from memory dumps**: specify the image base (in hex) using `--image-base`.
+If the supplied image base is incorrect, the application may crash.

 ### Creating C# prototypes